“Man I’m just so bummed that I have to pay a visit to the homebrew store.”

 Living in a place like Texas makes it a little hard to store grain and malt at home, especially if you are using your garage.
 I typically move my ingredients into the house during the hotter months (e.g. March – October).

-A lot of people use plastic containers such as this dog food container from Amazon:
+A lot of people use plastic containers like these:

 Another popular option is to use five gallon buckets to store grain.
 Food grade buckets are ideal, but not all brewers follow that recommendation.